 - 7 ounces (200g) fusilli pasta (spirals) or penne

 - 1 teaspoon Italian seasoning

 - 1 medium onion

 - 3 cloves garlic

-- ½ cup broth vegetable / chicken broth or use organic stock cubes
+- ½ cup chicken broth or vegetable broth / water

 - 14 green olives or black / calamata olives